 “The threat of cybercrime to businesses is rising fast and e-criminals continue to prove among the most skilful and elusive in the world.
-As more businesses connect with customers and using the Internet and non-cash payments become the norm, vulnerability to cybercrime rises.
+As more businesses connect with customers using the Internet and non-cash payments become the norm, vulnerability to cybercrime rises.
 Unprotected IT systems is no different to leaving the warehouse door unlocked,” Ahmad reasoned, noting that UK’s cybersecurity offerings continue to expand to keep pace with its growing digital economy.

 “Our cybersecurity sector is valued at over £20 billion and we’re making essential investments to become a world leader in the field.
-It is good to see Jamaica playing a leading role in the region at the government level, through the national cybersecurity policy announcement last year.
+It is good to see Jamaica playing a leading role in the region, at the government level, through the national cybersecurity policy announcement last year.
 The private sector is recognising both the opportunities and risks of using technology for customer service,” Ahmad added.

-Cybersecurity remains high on the agenda of the British High Commission and the department, with plans to host an event showcasing UK expertise in cybersecurity later in the year, in collaboration with key stakeholders.
+Cybersecurity remains high on the agenda of the British High Commission and the DIT, with plans to host an event showcasing UK expertise in cybersecurity later in the year, in collaboration with key stakeholders.